Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: Numerical Examples

 \section{Numerical Examples}

 In the following, we discuss the applicability of the developed framework, and, for the examples introduced in Sections II - IV, we provide numerical results for different numbers of time slots $N$ and/or battery capacities $B_{\rm \max}$.
 For all of the examples, we assume that the channels are Rayleigh fading with unit variance.
 Furthermore, we assume that the power harvested by the EH transmitters is an exponentially distributed random variable with mean $\bar P_{\rm in}$.
-All figures are obtained via Monte-Carlo simulation.
+All figures are obtained via Monte-Carlo simulation and in all figures $\bar P_{\rm in}$ in dB is expressed with respect to the unit variance AWGN.